uriel1998/newsbeuter-dangerzone/docs/README.md

 ### The keyword should **NOT** be a potentially sensitive word itself.

-## 10. Usage
+## 7. Usage

 Inside newsbeuter/newsboat, press Ctrl-B (by default) to bring up the bookmarking options - it will prompt you with (pre-filled when possible) URL, title, description, and feed.
-Anything you add into the "description" string will be added to the title string.
+Anything you add into the "description" string will be added to the title string.  *If no title string is passed, the program will attempt to fetch the title from the webpage.*

 You will then have a `fzf` created interface with all the enabled "out" options available to you.
 Choose as many or few as you like (press TAB to multi-select).